electric-sql/d2ts/README.md

 D2TS can be used in conjunction with [ElectricSQL](https://electric-sql.com) to build data pipelines on top of [ShapeStreams](https://electric-sql.com/docs/api/clients/typescript#shapestream) that can be executed incrementally.

-A D2TS pipe is also fully type safe, inferring the types at each step of the pipeline, and supports auto-complete in your IDE.
+A D2TS pipeline is also fully type safe, inferring the types at each step of the pipeline, and supports auto-complete in your IDE.

+## Table of Contents

 - [Key Features](#key-features)
 - [Quick Start](#quick-start)